cbeuw/Cloak/README.md

 `ProxyMethod` is the name of the proxy method you are using.
 This must match one of the entries in the server's `ProxyBook` exactly.

 `EncryptionMethod` is the name of the encryption algorithm you want Cloak to use.
+Options are `plain`, `aes-gcm` and `chacha20-poly1305`.
 Note: Cloak isn't intended to provide transport security.
-The point of encryption is to hide fingerprints of proxy protocols and render the payload statistically random-like.
-If the proxy protocol is already fingerprint-less, which is the case for Shadowsocks, this field can be left as `plain`.
-Options are `plain`, `aes-gcm` and `chacha20-poly1305`.
+The point of encryption is to hide fingerprints of proxy protocols and render the payload statistically random-like. **You may only leave it as `plain` if you are certain that your underlying proxy tool already provides BOTH encryption and authentication (via AEAD or similar techniques).**

 `ServerName` is the domain you want to make your ISP or firewall _think_ you are visiting.
 Ideally it should match `RedirAddr` in the server's configuration, a major site the censor allows, but it doesn't have to.

 `NumConn` is the amount of underlying TCP connections you want to use.
 The default of 4 should be appropriate for most people.
 Setting it too high will hinder the performance.
-Setting it to 0 will disable connection multiplexing and each TCP connection will spawn a separate short lived session that will be closed after it is terminated.
+Setting it to 0 will disable connection multiplexing and each TCP connection will spawn a separate short-lived session that will be closed after it is terminated.
 This makes it behave like GoQuiet.
 This maybe useful for people with unstable connections.

 `BrowserSig` is the browser you want to **appear** to be using.
 It's not relevant to the browser you are actually using.